boto/boto3/docs/source/guide/cloud9.rst

 Step 5: Download example code
 -----------------------------
-Use the terminal that you opened in the previous step, download example code for Boto 3 into your AWS Cloud9 development environment.
+Use the terminal that you opened in the previous step, download example code for Boto3 into your AWS Cloud9 development environment.
 To do this, use the terminal in the IDE to run this command:

     git clone https://github.com/awsdocs/aws-doc-sdk-examples.git